-The Company's Board of Directors shall carry out analysis and appraisal annually regarding the effectiveness of the Board of Directors through exchanging opinions at Outside Directors' meetings attended by Outside Directors, the Chairman, and the President, and at Management Committee meetings attended by Directors, etc. as well as by taking into account questionnaire replies from Directors and opinions expressed by the Audit & Supervisory Committee.
+The Company's Board of Directors shall carry out analysis and appraisal annually regarding the effectiveness of the Board of Directors through exchanging opinions at Outside Directors & Auditors meetings attended by Outside Directors, Outside Corporate Auditors, the Chairman, and the President, and at Management Committee meetings attended by Directors, etc. as well as by taking into account questionnaire replies from Directors and Corporate Auditors and opinions expressed by the Board of Corporate Auditors.
 Based on these opinions, the Board of Directors shall make an overall review of the appraised effectiveness of the Board of Directors.
 An outline of the appraisal results thus reviewed shall be disclosed as required.

-- (8) Invigorating deliberations at the Board of Directors meetings - (a) Outside Directors shall express opinions actively at the Board of Directors meetings based on their specialized knowledge and extensive experience, while the Company's Management shall duly respect the opinions of Outside Directors and make the best of them in promoting corporate management. - (b) As far as the operation of the Board of Directors meetings is concerned, an annual schedule for the meetings to be held from July to next June for each year shall be determined in the previous year with the Regular Board of Directors meetings to be held once a month, and the schedule determined shall be made known to Directors.
+(8) Invigorating deliberations at the Board of Directors meetings

+- (a) Outside Directors shall express opinions actively at the Board of Directors meetings based on their specialized knowledge and extensive experience, while the Company's Management shall duly respect the opinions of Outside Directors and make the best of them in promoting corporate management. - (b) As far as the operation of the Board of Directors meetings is concerned, an annual schedule for the meetings to be held from July to next June for each year shall be determined in the previous year with the Regular Board of Directors meetings to be held once a month, and the schedule determined shall be made known to Directors and Corporate Auditors.
 A sufficient amount of time shall be spared for each of the Board of Directors meetings, without setting any specific finishing time for the meetings in advance.

-(9) Trainings to Directors
+(9) Trainings to Directors and Corporate Auditors

-The Company shall provide Directors and candidates for those positions with various opportunities of trainings and other programs for enhancing required skills mutually, aimed at helping them gain knowledge of corporate management and broaden their perspectives so that they can fulfill their roles and responsibilities properly.
+The Company shall provide Directors, Corporate Auditors, and candidates for those positions with various opportunities of trainings and other programs for enhancing required skills mutually, aimed at helping them gain knowledge of corporate management and broaden their perspectives so that they can fulfill their roles and responsibilities properly.